-Happy Valentine’s Day, Hamilton.
-Forget lame stuffed animals and other cheesy novelty gifts and give your Valentine something they really want this year: some spontaneous human contact.
+Forget lame stuffed animals and other cheesy novelty gifts and give the apple of your eye something they really want: some spontaneous human contact.
 The internet at large seems to believe that kissing stops as relationships get more serious (see for yourself) – while experts say that kissing is one of the best ways to connect and to show meaningful affection.
 Re-ignite your passions (or impress a new babe) by taking them somewhere and kissing them in one of Hamilton’s scenic make out spots.
-While we are right in the thick of a brutal winter, there are signs that a thaw is coming and being outside will be more comfortable soon enough.

 10 – Sam Lawrence Park